The 145th Communications Flight Redesignated as Squadron

 |0

-This work, The 145th Communications Flight Redesignated as Squadron [Image 5 of 5], by 2nd Lt.
+This work, The 145th Communications Flight Redesignated as Squadron, by 2nd Lt.
 Mary McKnight, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.